'I had to destroy clothing': Mum proves mould in state house

 However, a delay in settlement and subsequent preparation work pushed out the date of availability to the tenant.

-It was easy to criticise Kāinga Ora for its tardiness regarding possible mould but it attempted to provide a number of alternatives after it was confirmed, the tribunal stated.
+The tribunal said it was easy to criticise Kāinga Ora for its tardiness regarding the mould but it attempted to provide a number of alternatives after it was confirmed.

 "The final solution was a significant commitment.
 The timeframe might have been longer than ideal but the seasonal holiday period added delays."